fassko/fassko.github.io/Content/blog/swiftui-sidebar.md

 description:
 ---

-Apple starting with iPadOS 14 has redesigned the iPad sidebar by making it easier to navigate within an app.
+starting with iPadOS 14, Apple has redesigned the iPad sidebar by making it easier to navigate within an app.
 They are explaining that in the [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/ios/bars/sidebars/).
-They already are using that in apps like Photos, Files, Notes, Calendar, and more.
+They are already using that in apps such as Photos, Files, Notes, Calendar, and more.
 This time let's check out how we can build a sidebar for iPad using SwiftUI.
 Currently, sidebar element is available only for iPads in landscape mode.

 ## Creating a Sidebar